jdevfullstack-tutorials/gaming-productivity-specs/README.md

 Have you ever wondered why a
 Mac machine cannot be used
 as a dedicated gaming machine?
-And why is Windows OS the gaming machine?
+And why is Windows OS the preferred gaming machine?
 Even though you can say that these computers are all-purpose, some machines have advantages and